 Awardees are required to submit two pieces of information:

-1. Those who receive a DRI grant are required to submit a 1-2 page research report within 60 days of the expiration of the award, and any remaining funds will be returned to the SSRI at that time.
-There is no specific report format that must be followed, but reports typically include information such as a summary of the research performed and the findings, if and how your anticipated findings differed from the actual findings, and if and how the project evolved over time.
-At this time, the SSRI does not require a specific accounting of how the funds were spent, but your report could also discuss how funds were generally spent and why it might have been different from your proposed budget.
+1. Those who receive a DRIG are required to submit a 1-2 page research report within 60 days of the expiration of the award, and any remaining funds will be returned to the SSRI at that time.
+There is no specific report format that must be followed, but reports typically include information such as a summary of the research performed and the findings, whether and how your anticipated findings differed from the actual findings, and whether and how the project evolved over time.
+At this time, the SSRI does not require a specific accounting of how the funds were spent, but your report could also discuss how funds were generally spent and why actual expenditures differed from your proposed budget.

 2. If additional support for your dissertation project is received, please notify Chris as soon as possible.